 In honor of such a wonderful family man whose life was cut short before his time, we have sent a contribution to the American Heart Association.
 You should hear from them soon.

-We are also having your local garden center plant a tree in your honor.
+We are also having your local garden center plant a tree in the location of your choice in your honor.
 They have a nice selection of easy-to-care-for seedlings for you to choose from.

 Take care and know that we are praying for you and your family.